ComputationalIntelligenceGroup/ggmsim/README.md

 has been used in Córdoba et al. (2018, 2019) to validate their proposal, and the code for its replication is also available in this repository.

-## Contents
+## Main contents

-- `sim_experiment.R`: script that executes both methods for different matrix dimensions and sample sizes, saving the generated samples.
+- `sim_experiment.R`: executes `gmat::port` and `gmat::diagdom` for
-- `time_experiment.R`: script that executes both methods for different matrix dimensions and sample sizes, measuring and saving their execution time.
+  different matrix dimensions and sample sizes, saving the generated samples.
-- `kramer_experiment.R`: script that replicates the experiments in Krämer and Schäfer (2009) whose results are also included in Córdoba et al. (2018).
+- `time_experiment.R`: executes `gmat::port` and `gmat::diagdom` for
-- `performance.pcor.R`: same as [parcor::performance.pcor](https://github.com/cran/parcor/blob/master/R/performance.pcor.R), but calling `GeneNet::network.test.edges()` instead of `GeneNet::ggm.test.edges()`, which does not exist in the newest version of `GeneNet`.
-This file can be safely ignored as it will be removed when/if `parcor` is fixed.
+  different matrix dimensions and sample sizes, measuring and saving their execution time.
-- `plot_utils.R`: utility functions for plotting.
+- `plot.R`: generates the plots describing the results of both the simulation and time experiments in Córdoba et al. (2018).
-- `plot.R`: script that generates the plots describing the results of both the simulation and time experiments in Córdoba et al. (2018).
+- `plot_densities.R`: generates the density plots for the comparison between a random and a chordal graph in Córdoba et al. (2019).
-- `plot_densities.R`: script that generates the density plots for the comparison between a random and a chordal graph in Córdoba et al. (2019).
+- `plot_scatter.R`: generates the scatterplots for the chordal graph of 3 variables in Córdoba et al. (2019).
-- `plot_scatter.R`: script that generates the scatterplots for the chordal graph of 3 variables in Córdoba et al. (2019).
+- `kramer_experiment.R`: replicates the experiments in Krämer and Schäfer (2009) whose results are included in Córdoba et al. (2018, 2019).
-- `plot_kramer.R`: script that generates the plots corresponding to the Kramer experiment using the three methods.
+- `plot_kramer.R`: generates the plots corresponding to the Kramer experiment using the three methods.
 - `opt`: folder containing scripts for running additional experiments. __Work in progress__